0xMordecai/K8s/Pod-multi-container-design-patterns/Init-containers/readme.md

 **`volumes.name`: This is the volume’s name, which is `html-volume` in this case.**

 **`volumes.emptyDir`: This defines an `emptyDir` volume.
 It is similar to a `tmpfs` volume in Docker.
 Therefore, it is not persistent and lasts just for the container’s lifetime.**

+**So, let’s go ahead and apply the manifest and watch the pod come to life using the following commands:**